POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 Because some of the values may require a high precision in the data, we recommend to use the data from the ORIGINAL compression to calculate them.
 But the new values can be added to any :samp:`PSyGrid` object.
-Hence this step requests three paths to be specified in :samp:`step_3.csv` beside the grid
+Hence this step requests three paths to be specified in :samp:`step_3.csv` besides the grid
 type:

 .. code-block::